Skip to content

 This is the core function that Pace was built around.
 The system checks spend multiple times daily, calculates the exact daily budget needed to land on the monthly target, and applies the adjustment automatically.
 Every change is logged with a timestamp and reason, giving you a complete audit trail to share with clients.

 The difference between a tool-managed campaign and a manually managed one is particularly stark under the new rules.
 A tool can respond within hours of a pacing deviation.
 A media buyer checking spend once a day might not catch the problem until thousands of dollars have been misallocated.
+If you are evaluating options, our roundup of the best budget pacing tools for ad agencies in 2026 walks through what each platform handles well.

 Action Checklist for Agencies